mc2295/dino_hier/README.md

 # Hierarchical Cross-Entropy Enhances White Blood Cell Foundation Model Representations

 ## Overview
 This repository extends the [DINOv2](https://github.com/facebookresearch/dinov2) foundation model by adding **supervised learning** through a classification head.
-We introduce **hierarchical cross-entropy (HCE)** to align predictions with biologically meaningful hierarchical structures, improving model interpretability and performance, particularly for rare classes.
+We introduce **hierarchical cross-entropy (HXE)** to align predictions with biologically meaningful hierarchical structures, improving model interpretability and performance, particularly for rare classes.

 ## Datasets and Models
 Datasets and training setting are the same as [DinoBloom](https://github.com/marrlab/DinoBloom) study.
 We start from DinoBloom-L pretrained model.